khmarbaise/resources-extension/README.md

 # General Overview

-If you are writing test often it happens that you need to read a file from the `src/test/resources` directory (or be more accurate from `target/test-classes`).
+If you are writing test often it happens that you need to read a file from the `src/test/resources` directory (or to be more accurate from `target/test-classes`).
-This results in simply always the same code like this:
+The result is simply always the same code:

 ```java
 class XYZTest {